TreacherousDev/Treacherous/README.md

 # Automata Sequence
 The algorithm starts by initializing a root room from [0, 0].
-The branch direction of the room are then marked and set as children of this room.
+Its branch directions are then marked and set as its children.
 In this example, the root room is 3, which has an up (1) and right (2) direction.
 So we set [0, 1] (up) and [1, 0] (right) as children of [0, 0] and mark them accordingly.
 We'll use the symbol @ to visualize marked cells.
 ```